tolis-e/grunt-android-emulator/README.md

 * Start an Android emulator
 * Stop an Android emulator
 * Unlock an Android emulator
+* Install an APK
+* Start an activity

 ## Getting Started
 This plugin requires Grunt `~0.4.1`